 Saint Omer in the Nord Pas-de-Calais region offers an abundance of things to do for the visitor both in the town and the surrounding countryside.
-Following on from our list of favourite things to do in St Omer is this new list of equally interesting and diverse activities giving you a real glimpse into life in the St Omer region.

 The Fontinettes Boat Lift

 The Ascenseur des Fontinettes was built in 1888 to connect the Canal de Neufosse to the River Aa and was capable of lifting vessels weighing up to 300 tons and facilitated a change in height from one waterway to another of 13 metres.
 Two barges could enter the Fontinettes lift together, each would go into one of the water-filled locks, set upon two enormous 90 ton pistons.
 The lift worked like a pair of hydraulic scales – one of the locks moved up with its barge inside while the second one was reaching the lower level of the canal.
 It took six men to operate the lift and took about 5 minutes to complete as opposed to the 90 minutes it took previously to get boats through 5 locks to change rivers and was in use until 1967.

 Nowadays the Fontinettes engine room is opened to visitors and offers an animated model.
 A gigantic lock has been built upstream : it can house six barges that move up or down in only twenty minutes.